jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-02.md

 - `cat /etc/anort/snort2.conf | grep MySQL` to confirm changes

 Notice that here we are using `sed` with forward slashes (`/`) between *operands*.
-The use of a hyphen (`-`) id conventionally to denote flags or options.
+The use of a hyphen (`-`) is conventionally to denote flags or options.
 Any options should go before the operands.
 Remember that options are related to *how* a program runs, and operands relate to the *thing* it should act on.

 ## Viewing Files with more and less